 Metrics Overview

-On startup, the agent reports static platform information such as:
+On startup, the agent reports static platform information such as:- agent name

 - agent version